Free up to 1MM monthly messages. No credit card required.

 Chat apps, APIs, and SDKs are powerful tools with countless benefits—when used correctly.
 To avoid HIPAA violations, companies must choose the right solution from day one.
 This means carefully considering the security and privacy features offered.
 HIPAA compliance isn’t an area where organizations can afford to make mistakes.

 PubNub has extensive expertise in HIPAA.
-With a combination of turnkey messaging options, reliable chat infrastructure, and flexible APIs, PubNub offers customized solutions for companies of any scale.
+With a combination of turnkey messaging options, reliable chat infrastructure, and flexible APIs, PubNub offers customized solutions for companies of any size to incorporate HIPAA compliant messaging and real-time chat into their technology stack.

 All of PubNub’s APIs are fully HIPAA compliant.
 This way, SaaS developers can build everything from mobile chat apps to secure data platforms specifically for the medical sector.
 Learn more about PubNub’s digital healthcare options or talk to an expert for more information.